JieyuWu/ToyotaMod/Toyota-Lexus.md

 ### DSU

 The Driver Support Unit is what controls AEB and longitudinal on TSSP cars.
 This unit must be unplugged to give openpilot control, although this removes AEB.
-A SDSU solves this problem, by passing through the correct AEB messages while allowing openpilot to control longitudinal.
+[SDSU](https://github.com/wocsor/panda/tree/smart_dsu) solves this problem, by passing through the correct AEB messages while allowing openpilot to control longitudinal.

 ### Non-DSU Cars